 Toni Martin is a patient advocate for kidney disease awareness.
-She has been on and off dialysis since 2001 and just received her second kidney transplant from a deceased donor in April 2018.
-She is very grateful for this blessing after waiting 7 years for her.
-Her 1st kidney transplant failed due to CMV aka Cytomegaly Virus.
-For approximately 6 years, she was a home hemodialysis patient with partnership of DaVita and NxStage Medical dialyzing 6 or 7 days a week for 21⁄2 hours each day while trying to work full-time.
+She has been on and off dialysis since May 2001 and received her second kidney transplant from a deceased donor in April 2018.
+She is very grateful for this blessing after waiting over 7 years for this priceless gift.
+Her first kidney transplant failed due to CMV aka Cytomegaly virus which had to be surgically removed due to fracture.
+She returned to in-center hemodialysis with DaVita for approximately 3 years and then transitioned to home hemodialysis treatments.
+This was in partnership with DaVita and NxStage Medical dialyzing 6 out of 7 days a week for 2 & 1/2 hrs. for 4 years while trying to work full-time.